hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 ---
 title: "Home Baked Abstractions, Store Bought Implementations"
 date: 2024-08-21
-description: I like to home roll abstractions, but commoditize implementations.
+description: I like to home roll abstractions, but commoditise implementations.
 What I mean by that is a fairly simple rule that has a very powerful effect, but can be tricky to find the right balance.
 ---

-I like to home roll abstractions, but commoditize implementations.
+I like to home roll abstractions, but commoditise implementations.

 What I mean by that is a fairly simple rule that has a very powerful effect, but can be tricky to find the right balance.